Last updated: 8th August 2022

 11. Keep Do Not Disturb Signs

 So what if one of those paper ‘Do Not Disturb’ signs from your hotel room accidentally falls into your suitcase (!) it will make a great reminder of your stay.
 You can also purchase them from attractions, like this one in the photo we bought from Disneyland Paris.
 They’ll make fun talking points when you have guests staying over.

 You’ll find elongated penny souvenir machines in museums and touristy places like theme parks.
-The only one we could find was this NY World Trade Centre souvenir penny, as we’ve never actively collected them.
-But we’ve always thought a whole bunch of them would look good framed, it’s another collection idea you can keep adding to each time you go away.
+The only one we could find was this New York World Trade Center souvenir penny, as we’ve never actively collected them.
+But we’ve always thought a whole bunch of them would look good framed.
+It’s another souvenir collection idea you can keep adding to each time you go away.
 However this idea is somewhat limited, as we’re not sure you’d find them in places like Vietnam’s rice fields!

 Why not post yourself a postcard, that way you’ll have a stamp and a dated postmark too.
 Build up your collection over time and keep them in a box, photo album or display them all in a frame either together or individually if you have a big wall to fill.

 Another way we like to record and display the countries we’ve been to is by photographing ourselves at iconic landmarks and then frame the photo.
 We collect different styles of frames to create an eclectic display.
 Ok so ours aren’t quite ‘selfies’ but you could do this especially if you are a solo traveller.
 Just remember to add another frame to the wall the next time you get home from somewhere new.
 Easy!

 We’ve never done this, but we recently saw this collection of flag patches for sale in Cambodia.
 Patches are popular with backpackers who sew or iron them on to their backpacks.
 How about adding them to a sofa cushion, a pair of jeans or a hoodie?
 As well as flags, you can pick up badge shaped patches from national parks, and other landmarks.